Amir Hampel is a professor at New York University Shanghai.

 EXPERTISE

-youth: consumer culture; self-presentation and social media; sex, gender, and social class; morality and individualism
+youth: consumer culture; self-presentation and social media; gender and social class; values and individualism

-mental health: self-help groups; psychotherapy; childhood psychosocial interventions; mindfulness; wellness and mind-body health
+mental health: self-help groups; autism and ADHD; indigenous psychotherapy; mindfulness; wellness and mind-body health

-chinese medicine: emerging uses for insomnia, fertility, and mental health; science, clinical practice, and embodied knowledge
+chinese medicine: uses for insomnia, fertility, obesity, and mental health; science, clinical research, and embodied knowledge

 METHODS